On A Bus Again

 I’m one of the early birds tonight – if you want a seat at the bar, get there early! – but the crowd builds all night long.
-The JW Williams band are great, as good as last night, playing brilliant blues music.
-Tonight there’s more dancing on the small dance floor in front of the band as well (not by me, I hasten to add – my experience in Memphis was more than enough dancing for one year).
+The JW Williams band are great, as good as last night’s, playing brilliant blues music.
+Tonight there’s more dancing on the small dance floor in front of the band as well.
+Not by me, I hasten to add.
+My experience in Memphis was more than enough dancing for one year. 😉

 It’s Miles Better Than There

-Tonight’s music is so damn good: the place is rockin ‘n’ rollin’, the atmosphere is great, the audience is singing along, dancing along, hoopin’ and hollerin’ in appreciation.
-So to answer an earlier question: the blues is definitely alive in Blue Chicago, and hopefully elsewhere, and it appears to have a future.
+Tonight’s music is so damn good.
+The place is rockin ‘n’ rollin’, the atmosphere is great, the audience is singing along, dancing along, hoopin’ and hollerin’ in appreciation.
+So to answer an earlier question: the blues is definitely alive in Blue Chicago, and hopefully elsewhere.
+It appears to have a future.
 Hallelujah!

-It’s dark in the bar and I’m aware of being ripped off but they sell T-shirts so I ask to look at one.
-Mike buys an over-priced denim shirt but I opt for a cheaper T-shirt as the price is OK and the quality seems fine (and it’s still OK now a few months later).
-The band take a break and I ask Mike to watch my seat as I go to the loo and on my return I look around the club.
+It’s dark in the bar and I’m aware of being ripped off but they sell T-shirts.
+I ask to look at one.
+Mike buys an over-priced denim shirt.
+I opt for a cheaper T-shirt as the price is OK and the quality seems fine (and it’s still OK now a few months later).
+The band take a break and I ask Mike to watch my seat as I go to the loo.
+On my return I look around the club.

 On the wall at the end of the bar by the window there is a painting.
 It’s a bit stylised but in it there’s a man playing a piano – and I think it looks like Lorenzo.
 So I go up to him, sitting guarding the door, and say, “That’s you in the painting isn’t it?
 A few years ago, you’d have been up there playing tonight, wouldn’t you?”
 He smiled and replied, “Yeah, a few years ago, but not anymore.”
 I ask why he stopped playing but he wouldn’t answer.

 He seemed genuinely pleased that someone noticed him in the painting and made the connection.
 I think it struck some kind of chord with him.
-However something obviously happened, which he wouldn’t divulge, to stop him playing (it’s Lorenzo at the start of the video on their website homepage).
+However something obviously happened, which he wouldn’t divulge, to stop him playing.
 The band starts up again, Mike soon says goodnight but the great music continues.
 By midnight the crowd in the bar has thinned out a little but the place is still quite busy.

 “I’m Going Underground” ***

-But on my quest to sample more music, and despite being excellent tonight and not really wanting to go, I feel I have to leave Blue Chicago – probably for the last time this trip – and wander back up the street to the Underground Wonder Bar.
-Because earlier I’d called in coming back from the 7-11 to see who was playing tonight.
+But on my quest to sample more music, and despite being excellent tonight and not really wanting to go, I feel I have to leave Blue Chicago, probably for the last time this trip.
+I exit and wander back up the street to the Underground Wonder Bar.
+Earlier I’d called in coming back from the 7-11 to see who was playing tonight.
 I was told that it’s a big band ensemble who “play a variety of stuff”.

-I was hoping for something different – true, it was different, it was absolute crap – and varied – no, it wasn’t.
+I was hoping for something different.
+So, true, it was different, but it was absolute crap.
+Varied?
+No, it wasn’t.
 To top it all the Jack Daniels was way over-priced as well.
 Never mind, time for bed.
 All part of life’s rich tapestry.
 You’d think Lonie would have got the message from the luke-warm audience applause, eh?

-But a final comment: two weeks ago on Bourbon Street all I heard coming out of the music clubs there was loud, trashy garbage.
-Over the past two nights in Blue Chicago I’ve heard more passion, energy and soul put into the music there in 10 minutes than I did in three whole nights in New Orleans.
+But a final comment.
+Two weeks ago on Bourbon Street all of the music I heard coming out of the clubs there was loud, trashy garbage.
+Over the past two nights in Blue Chicago I’ve heard more passion, energy and soul put into the music in 10 minutes than I did in three whole nights in New Orleans.
 Thank you, and goodnight.